Which one is which?

 Subscribe to be the first to know

-Stay informed by adding your email to the subscribe box.
+Stay informed by adding your email to the subscribe box in the upper right hand corner of this page.
 You’ll get a note when new posts are added.